 At the same time, I can understand that while living abroad it might get hard around the holiday season because you don’t have your family to celebrate with.
-In addition, it is right around Thanksgiving that most study abroad students are finding themselves about three months in to their stay, meaning that what I call the three month feeling is going strong.
+If you’re starting to feel blue about being far from home at this holiday, take comfort in knowing that it’s normal.
+In fact, it is right around Thanksgiving that most study abroad students are finding themselves around three months into their stay, meaning that what I call the three month feeling is going strong.
 However, there is no reason to get down this time of year and I find there are two main ways that you can still enjoy the season, even when you are far away from home.

 Look for a way to connect with people back home: